On the structure of Ricci shrinkers: Gap properties of Ricci shrinkers

 and the strong maximum principle on the regular part of $M_{\infty}$, we conclude that $R$ is identically $0$ on $\mathcal{R}(M_{\infty})$.
 Moreover, it follows from \eqref{X002} that $Rc=0$ on $\mathcal{R}(M_{\infty})$ as well.
 It implies that

 on $\mathcal{R}(M_{\infty})$ and $p_{\infty}$ is a minimum point of $f_{\infty}$.
-The limit space has singularity of codimension at least four and $\mathcal{R}(M_{\infty})$ is geodesically convex(c.f.
-Theorem~\ref{thm:PH26_1}).
+The limit space has singularity of codimension at least four and $\mathcal{R}(M_{\infty})$ is geodesically convex (cf. Theorem~\ref{thm:PH26_1}).
 Note that the cone rigidity theorem of Cheeger-Colding \cite{ChCo96} also holds in this setting, by Lemma 2.34 of~\cite{CW17A}, whose proof is purely Riemannian.
 See also Section 10 of~\cite{Bam17}.
 Therefore $M_{\infty}$ is a metric cone. \end{proof}

-There are some similarity between Theorem~\ref{thmin:c} and earlier gap theorems for Ricci shrinkers in the literature.
-For example, one can compare Theorem~\ref{thmin:c} with the main theorem of S.J.
-Zhang(c.f.~\cite{SJZhang17}).
-However, Theorem~\ref{thmin:c} is based on a very different proof, which will be provided as follows to conclude this section.
+There are some similarities between Theorem~\ref{thmin:c} and earlier gap theorems for Ricci shrinkers in the literature.
+For example, one can compare Theorem~\ref{thmin:c} with the main theorem of S. Zhang (cf. \cite{SJZhang17}).
+However, Theorem~\ref{thmin:c} is based on an entirely different proof, which will be provided as follows to conclude this section.

 \begin{proof}[Proof of Theorem~\ref{thmin:c}:] For otherwise, there exists a sequence of compact Ricci shrinkers